mdwight/VPN-Admin/README.md

 These are three main scripts.
 They are as follows.

-   - ./config - used to manager the OpenVPN configuration.
+   - ./config - used to manage the OpenVPN configuration.
    - ./system - used to manage the OpenVPN service running on the Pi.
-   - ./view - used to view the various configuration, certificates and logs.\
+   - ./view - used to view the various configuration, certificates and logs.

 ## License